AlexFeeley/Vandy-ClassFinder/README.md

 # Vandy-ClassFinder

+Chrome extension that tells students what part of their major is being fulfilled by each class shown on YES.
 This project was created during VandyHacks Summer edition by Alex, Claire, and Hadley.
-This chrome extension aims to help Vanderbilt students save time during course registration by telling students what concentration each class they're looking at falls under for a specified major.

 ### To install the Chrome extension:
 * Clone the repository onto your local machine into a known directory